norcams/docs-enduser/docs/terraform-part1.rst

 ..
 WARNING::
    We are using ``image_name`` here.
-This is usually not a good idea, unless for testing purposes.
+This is usually not a good idea, unless we also instruct Terraform to ignore changes to the image name and ID.
 The "GOLD" images provided in NREC are renewed (e.g. replaced) each month, and Terraform uses the image ID in its state.
 If using Terraform as a oneshot utility to spin up instances, this isn't a problem.
-But if you rely on Terraform to maintain your virtual infrastructure over time, switching to ``image_id`` is encouraged.
-An example using ``image_id`` is provided in `Part 2`_.
+But if you rely on Terraform to maintain your virtual infrastructure over time, you need to make Terraform ignore these changes.
+More info in `Part 2`_.

 The instance isn't very usable unless you also provide an SSH key pair and a security group that allows access via SSH to the instance.
 We'll